We may earn affiliate commissions for the recommended products. Learn more.

 qustodio web filtering

 This feature also blocks unsupported browsers and uncategorized websites by default.
-More precisely, the filtering works on major browsers like Chrome, Edge, Firefox, and Safari but not on Brave, Opera, and Tor.
+The filtering works on major browsers like Chrome, Edge, Firefox, and Safari, but not on Brave, Opera, and Tor.
 It even implements safe searches on popular search engines and notifies you when it blocks a site.
 Still, Qustodio doesn’t block specific keywords or profanity.

-However, the only specific feature I would like to see added in the future is an option for your kids to request access to blocked sites, such as the one of Norton Family.
+The only feature I would like to see added to Qustodio in the future is an option for your kids to request access to blocked sites.
+Norton Family currently has this feature.

 Daily time limits